brunoamaral/guerite/README.md

 - Docker API access (local socket or remote TCP/TLS endpoint)
 - Python 3.9+ if running from source; otherwise build the container image
-- Optional: Pushover token/user for notifications
+- Optional: Pushover token/user or webhook URL for notifications
-- Optional: Webhook URL for JSON notifications

 ## Image Repository

-The official image is available at [ghcr.io/rcarmo/guerite](https://ghcr.io/rcarmo/guerite).
+The official image is available at [`ghcr.io/rcarmo/guerite`](https://ghcr.io/rcarmo/guerite)

 ## Build the image